flightlessmango/MangoHud/README.md

 ## Hud configuration

 MangoHud comes with a config file which can be used to set configuration options globally or per application.
+Usually it is installed as `/usr/share/doc/mangohud/MangoHud.conf.example` or [get a copy from here](https://raw.githubusercontent.com/flightlessmango/MangoHud/master/data/MangoHud.conf).

 The priorities of different config files are:

 1. `/path/to/application/dir/MangoHud.conf`
 2. Per-application configuration in ~/.config/MangoHud: